ufarooq/IPFSLite/README.md

 ## General
 **IPFS Lite** supports the standard uses cases of IPFS (like add, cat, get, publish, etc).
-It rovides a modern UI to realize this common use cases and has the possibility to customize the configuration of the IPFS node.
+It provides a modern UI to realize such use cases and has in addition the possibility to customize the configuration of the node.
 The basic characteristics of the app are decentralized, respect of personal data, open source, free of charge, transparent, free of advertising and legally impeccable.